afonsolage/bevysfactory/README.md

 The main focus is to have a resource extraction/factory builder game, but which actually gives meaning to the resources extracted.
-The main problem which I see with many factory games, at least for me, is that you don't have any meaningfull use for what you have built, aside from the satisfaction, lore or some mission.
+The main problem which I see with many factory games, at least for me, is that you don't have any meaningful use for what you have built, aside from the satisfaction, lore or some mission.

 So I want to have a game loop which involves exploring to find resources, building to extract resources, craft new weapons/gear/army units to defend, explore new areas, repeat.